adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_7_Primer.md

 }
 ```

-Google Test groups the test results by test cases, so logically-related tests
+Google Test groups the out results by out cases, so logically-related tests
-should be in the same test case; in other words, the first argument to their
+should be in the same out case; in other words, the first argument to their
 `TEST()` should be the same.
 In the above example, we have two tests,
-`HandlesZeroInput` and `HandlesPositiveInput`, that belong to the same test
+`HandlesZeroInput` and `HandlesPositiveInput`, that belong to the same out
 case `FactorialTest`.

 _Availability_: Linux, Windows, Mac.